-In 2017, the College Archivist began a project to identify Downing's early black students in support of the Black Cantabs Research Society, established to celebrate the early history of black students at Cambridge University.
-Research was hampered by the poor survival of student records before 1918, sparse matriculation photographs before 1945 and GDPR.
+In 2017, the College Archivist began a project to identify Downing's early black students in support of the Black Cantabs Research Society.
+Research was hampered by the poor survival of early student records, matriculation photographs and GDPR.
 However, the project uncovered fascinating stories of individuals who went on to make significant contributions elsewhere.

 An archive exhibition celebrating 'Downing's early Black Cantabs' was produced for Open Cambridge and Black History Month in 2018.
 The exhibition in the Maitland Robinson Library is still available by appointment, although access is currently limited due to COVID-19.
 (Please contact the College Archivist, Jenny Ulph, for more information or to arrange to see the exhibition).

 The full text of the exhibition is available on request.
 Highlights and profiles of some of those featured are given below.

 The earliest identified black student at Downing College was Benjamin Percy Quartey-Papafio, who matriculated in 1917 to study Medicine (pictured top left).
 He was born in the Gold Coast on 14 July 1892, the son of Benjamin William Quartey-Papafio, who studied at Durham and Edinburgh and was the first Ghanaian to obtain a medical degree.
 His mother was Hannah Maria (née Duncan), a wealthy woman from Elmina in the Gold Coast.
 Percy, as he was known by his family, took his first year medical examinations in Cambridge but was unable to complete his training after developing cataracts.
 Although his condition - untreatable at that time - meant he could not qualify as a doctor, on returning to the Gold Coast he was able to use his medical knowledge advising town councils on health issues and was later also a member of the Legislative Council.
 He died in Accra in 1960, aged 68.